Andalusia survives today because so many people have given their time and resources to caring for this extraordinary place.

 - House Guides: Debbie Schmidt (Head Guide), Richard Brady, Debbie Klak, Mary LeGierse, MaryJean McCauley, Lisa Panzer, Heather Schmidt, Bert Wolfe

-PHL17‘s Kelsey Fabian recently visited Andalusia to preview its 2021 season by exploring the spring garden highlights before touring the Big House.
+PHL17‘s Kelsey Fabian visited Andalusia in 2021 to explore the spring garden highlights before touring the Big House.

-WHYY also highlighted Andalusia’s 2021 Season Opening in their list of “10 Things to Do This Week in Philly” column (April 1, 2021).
+WHYY also highlighted Andalusia’s 2021 Season Opening in their list of “10 Things to Do This Week in Philly” column.

-Philadelphia Magazine recently featured a picturesque midsummer wedding at Andalusia on their Philadelphia Wedding blog.
+Philadelphia Magazine featured a picturesque midsummer wedding at Andalusia on their wedding blog.
 The stunning photographs spotlight the high-fashion couple and the historic grounds of Andalusia.

-“The Rise and Fall of a Financial Titan” Philadelphia Inquirer article January 8, 2017.
-Learn about Nicholas Biddle as the 19th century’s answer to Alexander Hamilton.
+“The Rise and Fall of a Financial Titan,” a Philadelphia Inquirer article from January 8, 2017, describes Nicholas Biddle as the 19th century’s answer to Alexander Hamilton.

-The “showdown” between Nicholas Biddle and Andrew Jackson was recently featured on NPR’s Planet Money: The Economy Explained with host Jacob Goldstein.
-The segment is based in part on an interview with author Cordelia Frances Biddle, great-great-great-granddaughter of Nicholas Biddle, who is currently working on his biography.
+NPR’s Planet Money: The Economy Explained with Jacob Goldstein featured the “showdown” between Nicholas Biddle and Andrew Jackson.
+The segment was based in part on an interview with author Cordelia Frances Biddle, great-great-great-granddaughter of Nicholas Biddle.

 JAMES BIDDLE AWARD